mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 <language-switcher></language-switcher>
 ```

 you can pass in information but the language switcher is self contained and uses the `EventAggregator` to interact with the rest of the application so we don't need anything else here.
-You can see the update file below.
+You can see the updated file below.

 #### nav-bar.html (updated)
 ```html